 How to Make Turkey Bone Broth in the Instant Pot:

-1.)
-Carve the turkey to the best of your ability, getting as much meat off of the bones as possible.
 It’s completely fine to leave meat on the bones (in fact, it adds flavor to the broth), but for the sake of being able to optimize your leftovers, get off any meat you want to save for sandwiches, burritos, enchiladas, etc.

 2.)
-Break down the bones by removing the wing and leg bones, and place them in your Instant Pot.
+Break down the bones by removing the wing and leg bones, and place them in yourย Instant Pot.
 Break down the rest of the carcass as well so that you can compress the bones down, rather than having them fill up the entire pot.

 5.)
 Secure the lid on your pressure cooker and set on high (Manual) for 2 hours.
 Leave the vent sealed.
 Once the pressure cooker has gone through its whole cycle, allow it to go into keep warm mode for at least 30 minutes (I let mine sit for a few hours).
-Use the quick release to release any remaining steam.
-Open the lid.

 6.)
 Remove the large bones, chunks of fat or meat that are easy to get to.
 Save any remaining meat to make soup!

-7.)
-Place cheesecloth over a large pot.
-Slowly pour the bone broth over the cheesecloth to get out any remaining chunks.
 Note: You can absolutely do this by yourself…just make sure the cheesecloth is large enough so that it doesn’t fall off the sides of the pot while you’re pouring the liquid.

 8.)
 Lift up on the sides of the cheesecloth to remove it.
 You now have amazing bone broth!